sammythedeveloper/sammythedeveloper/README.md

 Hello world! 👋 My name is Sammy
 ---

-Full stack developer
+Full stack developer / software engineer

-Currently working on my own own projects and learning new technologies with a keen focus in web application development and web layout design, with a strong work ethic and innate ability to adapt in ever-changing and challenging environments.
+Currently working on my own own projects and learning new technologies and AI enthusiasts with a keen focus in web application development and web layout design, with a strong work ethic and innate ability to adapt in ever-changing and challenging environments.

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [samsondev3@gmail.com](mailto:samsondev3@gmail.com)
 * 🤝  I'm open to collaborating on Projects